Spandan2022/ML_Stock_Trading_Script/README.md

 This project is a machine learning model that uses PyTorch to analyze and trade stocks using real-time market data with Alpaca API.
 The model was trained using 2 year minute by minute historical data scraped from Polygon.io.
 This model is specifically optimized for short-term trades (day-trading) on NASDAQ.

 ### Historical Training Data
-This ML Stock Trading Script includes a `data_scrapper` directory which includes the code used to collect and organize 2 year minute by minute historical data for all stocks on NASDAQ.
+This ML Stock Trading Script includes a `data_scraper` directory which includes the code used to collect and organize 2 year minute by minute historical data for all stocks on NASDAQ.
 Each stock's historical data is stored in a csv file under it's own directory in `historcial_data`.

 ### Data Pre-Processing
 Using the historcal data we then calculate the daily ATR (Average True Range) of each stock, which allows us to determine the stocks with the highest volatility.
 By choosing the stock with highest volatility we ensuring the stock is suitable for short-term trading.